StockSharp/doc/en/topics/api/connectors/stock_market/interactive_brokers/adapter_initialization_interactive_brokers.md

-# Adapter initialization Interactive Brokers
+# Interactive Brokers Adapter Initialization

-The code below demonstrates how to initialize the [InteractiveBrokersMessageAdapter](xref:StockSharp.InteractiveBrokers.InteractiveBrokersMessageAdapter) and send it to [Connector](xref:StockSharp.Algo.Connector).
+The code below demonstrates how to initialize [InteractiveBrokersMessageAdapter](xref:StockSharp.InteractiveBrokers.InteractiveBrokersMessageAdapter) and pass it to [Connector](xref:StockSharp.Algo.Connector).

 ```cs
 Connector Connector = new Connector();